 You’ve got the results from your organization’s membership survey, and you know they tell a great story.
 So how do you craft an executive summary for your survey report that will resonate with your targeted audience?

-As a white paper writer, I’ve been hired a couple of times to write executive summaries.
+As a white paper writer, I’ve been hired to write executive summaries.
 I’ve discovered that they are white papers in disguise.
 They have a more formal tone, they cite data (and often related research and reports), and they tell an engaging story.

 If you haven’t heard of Scrum Alliance, it’s the largest professional membership and certification organization in the Agile community.
 Agile is a set of principles and practices that foster innovation and collaboration in the workplace.
 And not just in IT departments or the software development industry.